-- together with the following values assigned to letter grades: A+(9), A(8), A-(7), B+(6), B(5), B-(4), C+(3), C(2), C-(1), D(0), E(-1), X(-3). - 2.
-In recommending the award of Honours, faculties will normally apply the following quidelines: First Class Honours, GPA in the range 7.00-9.00; Second Class Honours, GPA in the range 4.00-6.99.
-The calculation of GPA for the purposes of Honours may involve a selection of course material from the dearee programme, and special weightings may apply.
+- range 4.00-6.99.
+The calculation of GPA for the purposes of Honours may involve a selection of course material from the degree programme, and special weightings may apply.
 Master's degrees may be awarded with Distinction or Merit, as specified in individual award regulations.
-College Offices (or in the case of Law, the School Office) will be able to provide more information on how the calculations are made in the case of any specific degree or subject, and they will also be able to provide information on how Second Class Honours is divided into Divisions One and Two, and how Third Class Honours (if it exists) is determined. - Unless an exception has been approved, all final undergraduate grades for S1 occurrences and other relevant courses offered within the first semester period shall be submitted to the Registrar by 5pm on the Wednesday preceding the first teaching week of the second semester (S2). - 6.
-In a course at 100 or 200-level examiners may grant restricted credit which shall be equivalent to a pass for all purposes except as a prerequisite.
+College Offices (or in the case of Law, the School Office) will be able to provide more information on how the calculations are made in the case of any specific degree or subject, and they will also be able to provide information on how Second Class Honours is divided into Divisions One and Two, and how Third Class Honours (if it exists) is determined. - 3.
+Unless an exception has been approved, all final undergraduate grades for S1 occurrences and other relevant courses offered within the first semester (S1) period shall be submitted to the Registrar by 5pm on the Wednesday preceding the first teaching week of the second semester (S2). - 6.
+In a course at 100- or 200-level examiners may grant restricted credit which shall be equivalent to a pass for all purposes except as a prerequisite.
 Note: A student granted restricted credit may re-enrol in the course in an attempt to obtain non-restricted credit, subject to the Limitation of Entry/Special Application Regulations.
 However, the student may receive credit only once for any course: see Section B General Conditions for Credit, Regulation 2. - A student shall be deemed to be credited with a course on the date on which the University releases the results, or in a particular case on such earlier date as the Council may determine. - 8.
-Any student may apply in writing to the Manager (Records, Examinations, Graduation and Scholarships) within four weeks of the date of publication of final results for a reconsideration of a final grade.
+Any student may apply in writing to the Associate Registrar (International/Student Services) within four weeks of the date of publication of final results for a reconsideration of a final grade.
 The application must be accompanied by the prescribed fee, which will be refunded if the application results in a change of grade.
-The reconsideration will normally consist of a re-marking and re-counting of the final examination script (if any) together with a recount of the marks awarded for any other

-- items of work as defined under Regulation 2 above. - 9.
+The reconsideration will normally consist of a re-marking and re-counting of the final examination script (if any) together with a recount of the marks awarded for any other items of work as defined under Regulation 2 above. - 9.
 Any student who considers that the marking of an item of assessment has been affected by bias or inappropriate practice may apply to the Head of Department/School for re-assessment by another examiner.
-The application must include sufficient evidence to satisfy the Head of Department/School that an independent reassessment is justified. - 10.
-The teachers in each course shall give reasonable notice of the conditions applying to all work required in that course including the dates of tests and the dates of submission of other work.
+The application must include sufficient evidence to satisfy the Head of Department/School that an independent reassessment is justified.

+10. The teachers in each course shall give reasonable notice of the conditions applying to all work required in that course including the dates of tests and the dates of submission of other work.